katzenpost/katzenpost/docs/specs/end_to_end.rst

    Clients download Mix Descriptors from the PKI, also known as the Mix Directory Authority service.
-More details about the PKI system and the Mix Descriptors can be found in the Panoramix Mix Network PKI Specification.
+More details about the PKI system and the Mix Descriptors can be found in the Katzenpost Mix Network PKI Specification.

    Clients will have the following information available to them:

-      * Panoramix Mix Network Parameters via the PKI:
+      * Katzenpost Mix Network Parameters via the PKI:
          * topology information,
          * packet sizes for different classes of traffic,
          * parameter of the exponential delay (lambda) for Poisson mix